OpenTTD/nml/README.md

 - gcc (or possibly another c++ compiler).
   Needed to compile the cython version of the lz77 module for grf encoding.

+Running `make test` requires these code formatters and checkers.
+You don't need these to use NML, only to test or help improve it.

+- `flake8`
+  Minimal version is 3.7.
+- `black`

 ## 3) Installation

 The easiest way to install NML is by using pip: